efficiently/jquery-laravel/README.md

   * jQuery 1.11.1
   * the jQuery UJS adapter

   TODO:

   * assert_select_jquery to test jQuery responses in PHP tests

 ## Versions

-The jquery-laravel package follows these version guidelines to provide more control over your app's jquery version from your `composer.json` file:
+The `jquery-laravel` package follows these version guidelines to provide more control over your app's jQuery version from your `composer.json` file:

 ```
-patch version bump = updates to jquery-ujs, jquery-laravel, and patch-level updates to jquery
+patch version bump = updates to jquery-ujs, jquery-laravel, and patch-level updates to jQuery
-minor version bump = minor-level updates to jquery
+minor version bump = minor-level updates to jQuery
-major version bump = major-level updates to jquery and updates to laravel which may be backwards-incompatible
+major version bump = major-level updates to jQuery and updates to Laravel/Larasset which may be backwards-incompatible
 ```

 ## Prerequisites